The world's most destructive forest fires

 Cloquet Fire, Minnesota, USA, 1918

 A particularly dry summer and early autumn, coupled with sparks from a passing train near Sturgeon Lake, led to the catastrophic Cloquet Fire.
-The fire began on 12 October 1918 then, whipped up by high winds, it spread eastward swallowing some 38 towns and villages, destroying 4,000 homes and killing more than 450 people.
-It remains the worst natural disaster in the state of Minnesota – this photo shows the destruction caused by the fire in a residential neighbourhood of Cloquet.
+The fire began on 12 October 1918, then, whipped up by high winds, spread eastward swallowing some 38 towns and villages, destroying 4,000 homes and killing more than 450 people.
+It remains the worst natural disaster in the state of Minnesota, and this photo shows the destruction caused by the fire in a residential neighbourhood of Cloquet.

 Courtesy Department of Environment and Primary Industries, Victoria/CC0

-Soaring temperatures and fierce winds meant the fires quickly mushroomed out of control.
-They scorched more than 4.9 million acres of land and it's estimated that around 75% of the entire state was affected.
-Whole towns were swallowed up by fire, smoke engulfed the state and at least 71 people were killed.
+Soaring temperatures and fierce winds meant the fires mushroomed out of control.
+They scorched more than 4.9 million acres of land and around 75% of the state was affected.
+Whole towns were swallowed up by fire and at least 71 people were killed.

 The Interior/Wikimedia Commons/CC BY-SA 3.0